openlegend/core-rules/core/src/04-perks-flaws/01-chapter-four.md

 ### Jack of All Trades

 You have a knack for picking up new skills.
 Once per game session, provided you are not under pressure from an inordinately tight deadline, you can automatically succeed at a non-attack action roll that relates to some craft, trade, skill, or similar work provided its Challenge Rating is less than or equal to 14.

+### Legendary Bloodline

+Your ancestry can be traced to dragons, Void Templars, an ancient order of Archmagi, a intergalactic dynasty, or a similar powerful group.
+As such, a sense of awe follows you when in the presence of those who respect your heritage.
+Choose an area of expertise, such as arcana, politics, or warfare.
+You are assumed to have knowledge and a destiny for greatness in the chosen area of expertise, and others treat you with deference.
+This influence could guarantee your placement within an Arcane College, grant you access to the Void Templars securely encrypted database, secure a mentorship under a famous Senator, or cause a Lieutenant who does not know you well to take combat orders from you based on your training in an elite task force.

 ### Local Hero